Kurento/kurento/source/dev/testing.rst

 - Integration: units are combined to create composite components.
 Integration tests focus on the interaction of different units.
 - System: all of the components are integrated and the system is tested as a whole.

 There is a special type of system tests called **end-to-end** (E2E).
 In E2E tests, the final user is typically impersonated, i.e., simulated using automation techniques.
 The main benefit of E2E tests is the simulation of real user scenarios in an automated fashion.
+As described in the rest of this document, a rich variety of E2E has been implemented to assess Kurento.

 E2E Tests
 =========

-This section introduces the different types of E2E implemented with KTF for Kurento, namely **functional**, **stability**, **tutorials**, and **API**.
+This section introduces the different types of E2E implemented to assess different parts of Kurento, namely **functional**, **stability**, **tutorials**, and **API**.

 Functional
 ----------